tommywht/misc-R-functions/README.md

-# misc-R-functions
+# Misc R functions
-miscellaneous R functions that I use in my work
+Miscellaneous R functions that I use in my work.
+More like a record of my scripts.